How to Match Wood Colors: Tips for Furniture and Flooring

 - Use Contrasts Intentionally: Pair light furniture with darker flooring to create focus and depth.
 Highlight architectural details or furniture pieces with accent woods.

-- Incorporate Accessories: Frames, shelving, or décor items can unify mismatched wood tones.
+- Introduce Accessories: Frames, shelving, or décor items can unify mismatched wood tones.
 Metal accents and textiles help harmonise contrasts.

-- Test Under Lighting: Wood colour shifts under light.
+- Test Under Lighting: Wood color shifts under light.
 Review combinations at different times of the day and under artificial lighting to ensure balance.

-- Introduce Patterns and Textures: Wood grains, herringbone, or chevron patterns can help differentiate areas while maintaining cohesion.
+- Incorporate wood finishes: Textures and patterns such as wood grains, herringbone, or chevron can help differentiate areas while maintaining cohesion.
 Consider subtle variations to avoid monotony.

-Keeping these points in mind ensures your wood combinations feel intentional and polished rather than accidental.
+Keeping these points in mind ensures your wood combinations feel unified and thoughtfully put together rather than accidental.

 Light Wood Flooring: Bright, Airy, and Effortlessly Fresh